gsbm/web-avant-gardes/README.md

 - Editing informations for unknown `(?)` website sub categories or correcting wrong informations
 - Taking a full-width 16:9 website screenshot, to be used in the future as thumbnail

+> Feel free to open an issue or submit a PR !

 ### Synthax

 Adding a website